Moshe David Tendler: Biography

 Moshe David Tendler was born on the Lower East Side of Manhattan in New York City on August 7, 1926.
+He went to Rabbi Jacob Joseph School for the three years of high school and transferred to Marsha Stern Talmudical Academy for the last.
 He received his B.A. degree from New York University in 1947 and a master's degree in 1950.
 He was ordained at the Yeshiva University-affiliated Rabbi Isaac Elchanan Theological Seminary (RIETS) in 1949, and earned a Ph.D. in microbiology from Columbia University in 1957.

 In 1951, Yeshiva University's Samuel Belkin encouraged Tendler to lead the Great Neck Synagogue for one year as an intern, thereby becoming the community's first rabbi.
 He later became the long-time rabbi of the Community Synagogue of Monsey, New York.

 Tendler served as a senior rosh yeshiva (dean) at RIETS, and the Rabbi Isaac and Bella Tendler Professor of Jewish Medical Ethics and Professor of Biology at Yeshiva College.
 He was noted as an expert on Jewish medical ethics and their relationship to halakha (Jewish law).

 Tendler was the son-in-law of Moshe Feinstein, a world-renowned posek.
 Some of Feinstein's "Iggerot Mosheh" responsa are addressed to his son-in-law.
 His wife, Shifra, died in October 2007.
 Tendler died on September 28, 2021, in Rochelle Park, New Jersey.
+They had 8 children.